Skip to main content

 Everything points back to the report

-Positioning, the marketing site, the build spec, and launch copy are all derived objects.
+Positioning, the design system, the build spec, and launch copy are all derived objects.
 Each one is generated from the report and links its claims back to the same quotes:

 • PositioningBrief — your angle: who it’s for and why it’s different, built from the unmet needs in the report.